Lawani-EJ/Magic_mouse/README.md

 server.listen(5500, () => {
   console.log("Server is running on http://localhost:5500");
 });

 ```
+### Webpage Code
+The webpage serves as the visual representation of the data received from the Arduino.
+It utilizes JavaScript to establish a connection with the web server, receive data, and update the user interface accordingly  This typically involves:

+1. JavaScript Library Inclusion:
+    Include a JavaScript library for handling WebSocket communication.
+WebSocket provides a bi-directional communication channel between the webpage and     the web server.

+2. WebSocket Connection Establishment: Establish a WebSocket connection with the web server.
+This connection allows the webpage to receive real-time data updates from the Arduino.

+3. Data Reception: Listen for incoming data events using the WebSocket.
+On ('data') function.
+This function triggers whenever data is received from the web server.
+4. Data Parsing: Parse the received data into a meaningful format.
+The received data may be in a raw format and parsing it into a usable form is essential for the webpage.
+5. Webpage Update: Update the webpage elements based on the received data.
+This may involve manipulating text, images, or other interactive elements to reflect the sensor data or button states.
 <!--
 ## Included Features
 1. Express.js: Handles HTTP requests and serves as the backend framework.